 Tools and communications systems to facilitate cross border operations.

-In the case of Generators and HVDC System Owners and DC Converter Station Owners
+In the case of Generators and HVDC System Owners and DC Converter Station Owners:

 Tools for monitoring their Plant and Apparatus.

 The ability to control, protect and monitor their Plant and Apparatus including as applicable primary Plant, switchgear, tap changers and other auxiliary equipment and to ensure the safe operation of Plant and personnel.